-Today every industry moving towards the IoT implementation to automate and control their industrial as well as manufacturing assets, now a day's every industry moving towards the IoT to meet their digitization goal.
+Today every industry is moving towards the IoT implementation to automate and control their industrial as well as manufacturing assets.
+Now every industry is moving towards the IoT to meet their digitization goal.

-Implementing the IoT devices for business solution might be easy but managing the millions of devices including their data and entire device life cycle including deployment, upgradation and securing the IoT devices is much difficult to overcomes these limitations Microsoft introduces the services azure IoT hub device provisioning service which formally known as azure DPS, Let's learn about the IoT hub device provisioning service.
+Implementing the IoT devices for business solution might be easy but managing the million devices including their data and the entire device life cycle including deployment, upgradation and securing the IoT devices is much difficult to overcomes these limitations.
+Microsoft introduces the services azure IoT hub device provisioning service which is formally known as azure DPS.
+Let's learn about the IoT hub device provisioning service.

 What is Azure IoT Hub DPS?